Esinko/Quick_Dynmap/README.md

 # Quick_Dynmap
 Use many Minecraft dynmaps with this basic data router and client host.
 Customize your experience with easier ways to add custom markers and locations to your map.
+(Client side)

 # NOTE: This is a personal project of mine and is not to be meant to be sold or being widely used.
 I just want others to be able to enjoy the features it has.
 All the code got from the Dynmap plugin IS THEIR CODE and I do not own any of it or claim to own it.